 Watch Out for These Pet Parasites

 Pets share our homes, our kitchens and, in some cases, even our beds.
 Unfortunately, they might also be sharing some unwanted guests – WORMS!
-Unlike fleas and mosquitoes, who sometimes give us a break during colder weather, these parasites can cause problems all year long!

 Which Animals Get Worms?

 Most people don’t realize it, but most puppies and kittens are born with roundworms, hookworms or even both.
 In the vast majority of cases, these worms are passed from mom to the babies either during pregnancy or during nursing after birth.
-Left unchecked, these tiny monsters can cause poor growth, diarrhea, vomiting or even death in young animals.
+Left unchecked, these tiny monsters can cause poor growth, diarrhea, vomiting or even death in young pets.

 Adult pets aren’t immune to these parasites either.
 Pets who consume other animals’ feces, eat grass or even those who catch and eat infected rodents might end up with bloody, runny stool or vomiting caused by the worms.